Vinodh-Machireddy/ml/Python.md

 OPTUNA:
 Optuna is a tool that automatically searches for the best hyperparameters for your ML model.
 Because choosing good parameters manually is difficult.

-PYTEST:
-pytest is a Python testing library used to check if your code is working correctly.
-It is like a quality checker, If your code is wrong → pytest catches it before deployment.

-Model prediction code
-✔ Data preprocessing code
-✔ FastAPI endpoints
-✔ Training scripts
-✔ Output shapes & types
-✔ Data validation
-CI/CD checks

-It checks Whether ML model gives correct output or not, FastAPI endpoint returns correct response or not,  Your function calculates correct values or not. pytest is run every time you: push code,  create PR,  run CI/CD,  deploy a model
-pip install pytest

-PyYAML:

 ## Python Interview Questions & Answers